VidyaPuri/CanteenMenuInterface/README.md

 EDIT ORDERS

 Here selected order will be shown with its properties.
-On the bottom you can edit selected orders add comment and new Menu Key TO-DO: Dropdown menu or more suitable selection option
+On the bottom you can edit selected orders add comment and new Menu Key TO-DO: Dropdown menu or more suitable selection option.
+Edit button only appears if a user with Operator Key is selected.

+TO-DOs:
+-Improve UI
+-User Role options set in backend (not just hidding UI controls)